gidra5/uni/obsidian_vault/Language Manager.md

 13. Documentation management

 Language manager can generate and maintain dependency list from package manifest, which may contain package descriptors in multiple formats.

+depencencies
+1. be careful not too take too much
+2. can have unexpected licenses
+3. unoptimized enough